lmcluskie/deprecated-portfolio/README.md

-My online portfolio for data science, made pretty using [this theme](https://github.com/jeromelachaud/freelancer-theme) as the base.
+My online data science portfolio, made pretty using [this theme](https://github.com/jeromelachaud/freelancer-theme) as the base.